 The Global Center, located in the Beeson School of Divinity, features interactive resources that include world population and demographic databases as well as foreign language news broadcasts that assist students as they prepare for service throughout the world.

 Timothy J. Sutton, Director

-The Writing Center is a place for all Samford students to receive free assistance with writing, speaking, and critical reading.
+The Writing Center, also known as the writing center, is a place for all Samford students to receive free assistance with writing, speaking, and critical reading.
 From brainstorming to presentation or final draft, students work with trained peer tutors to improve as writers, speakers, and critical readers.
 In addition to individual tutoring sessions, the Writing Center periodically offers workshops on major style manuals as well as various aspects of oral and written communication.